DomiR/rxjs-commented-operators/Introduction.md

 }, 3000);
 ```

-Usually we do not want to destroy the observer principle, where
+Usually, we do not want to destroy the observer principle, where
 the whole chain is only set up when somebody subscribes at the end.

 This inner function therefore should rather return a cold observable, meaning an observable that no one has subscribed to yet.
 One way to do this is to just apply some other operators on our source observable and return something like: `sourceObservable.pipe(map(x => x * 2))` or `sourceObservable.pipe(tap(x => logValueToMyLoggingService(x)))`.